 Funding for two of these awards generously comes from the following endowment:

 - Dennis R. Clayton Graduate Fellowship

 - The 2024-25 application window is open now.
 The application deadline is 11:59 pm CST on Friday, April 12, 2024.

 - Four graduate students and one professional student will each be awarded a $2,000 scholarship for the following fall semester.
 Award funding will be paid as a scholarship via Financial Aid.

 - Graduate SEED Awardees will be requested to participate in OED’s SEED Award Winners video and will be presented their awards at the next OED celebration.

 Who Is Eligible?

-- Students currently enrolled in graduate or professional degree programs at the University of Minnesota, and who will continue to be enrolled in the Fall 2021 semester
+- Students currently enrolled in graduate or professional degree programs at the University of Minnesota, and who will continue to be enrolled in the Fall 2024 semester

-- Students who will not have completed all degree requirements before December 2021
+- Students who will not have completed all degree requirements before December 2024

-- A narrative statement discussing how your academic and personal experiences at the University of Minnesota have contributed to your thinking about issues of equity, diversity, and social justice.
+- A 500-1000 word narrative statement discussing how your academic and personal experiences at the University of Minnesota have contributed to your thinking about issues of equity, diversity, and social justice.
 Give examples of your experiences or involvement with equity, diversity, and or social justice.

 - A current curriculum vitae.

-- The field of study need not be in the area of equity, diversity, ethnic studies, GLBT studies, etc., but the research or scholarly interests must focus on issues related to diversity and equity.
+Note: The field of study does not need to be in the areas of equity, diversity, ethnic studies, gender studies, etc., but the research or scholarly interests must focus on issues related to equity, diversity, and/or social justice.

 If you wish to donate funds to the SEED Scholars program, you may do so online.
 You can also contact the University of Minnesota Foundation directly at 612-624-3333, or 800-775-2187 (toll-free).